 You’ll then want to use those keywords on your blogs, in your headers, title tags, and meta descriptions.
 Each page on your website should have just one H1 heading, which is usually the title of the page.
 Subsections should use H2, H3, etc. to break content into logical chunks.
 Anyone else flashing back to creating an outline in school with Roman numerals and letters?
 No?
 Just me?
 Moving on. . .

 You also want to put your keywords in title tags, which are the clickable headlines that appear in search results.
 It helps search engines understand what a page is about and influences whether users click.
-Use your primary page keyword naturally, keep it under 60 characters, and make it engaging.
+Use your primary page keyword naturally such as best SEO strategy for small business websites to get more traffic, keep it under 60 characters, and make it engaging.
 Vague titles are out, in other words.

 OK, so we’ve covered headers and title tags.
 Now on to meta descriptions!
 Meta descriptions are the short summaries shown below the title tag in search results.
 It helps people decide if they’re going to visit your site or not, which, you know, is the ultimate goal of SEO.
 Meta descriptions should be 150 to 160 characters, include the most important keyword for that page, and have a clear call to action (CTA).

 If you aren’t sure where to find these things, as a Charlotte web design company, we’re here to help.
-We can easily go into the backend of your website and add these keywords for you.
+We can easily go into the backend of your website and add these keywords for you, including beginner guide to SEO for small business owners and website optimization.

 The More Technical Aspects of SEO